NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Packages-Reference.md

 Consumers who demand a locked-down environment can require packages signed with a specific author certificate.

-Additionally, author-signed packages provide an extra authentication mechanism to the nuget.org publishing pipeline because the signing certificate must be registered ahead of time, see the [Register certificates](register-certificates.md) topic for more information.
+Additionally, author-signed packages provide an extra authentication mechanism to the nuget.org publishing pipeline because the signing certificate must be registered ahead of time.
+For more information, see [Register certificates](register-certificates.md).

 For details on creating a signed package, see [Signing Packages](../create-packages/Sign-a-package.md) and the [nuget sign command](../tools/cli-ref-sign.md).